jch00oo/CAA-Data-Analysis-Project/README.md

 ![Screen Shot 2020-12-02 at 11 47 08 PM](https://user-images.githubusercontent.com/70298391/100982855-69b87a80-34fd-11eb-82a8-85a378199202.png)

-Overall, the demographic of CalCon's opener engagers seem to be older, with 30 to 40 year old having the highest open rate.
+Overall, the demographic of CalCon's opener engagers seem to be older, with 30 to 40 year olds and 40 to 50 year olds having the highest open rate, indicating this age group (Generation X) defines most of CalCon's engagers.

 ![Screen Shot 2020-12-03 at 12 27 16 PM](https://user-images.githubusercontent.com/70298391/101084498-e6317480-3562-11eb-8540-c297496f7fba.png)

+thi

 ---
 ## Age vs Activity Participation Rate